matan23/MTJSocketStore/README.md

 - More Tests!
 - add generics and nullable for collections
 - QoS
+- Profile and add autoreleasepools
+- CoreData merge policy + cases where a bg change from the sync server, deletes an object that is currently being edited in the UI

 ## How to Use it?
 An example App is provided for usage of the store.
 However you need a layerAppID for the example app: you can get one at https://developer.layer.com (or ask me)